Managing Wikis

 1. Navigate to a wiki page.

-2. Choose Files in the editing drop-down menu to reveal the wiki Files screen.
+2. Choose Files from the editing drop-down menu to open the wiki Files screen.

 Note: The Files page appears.
-It is used to display any files uploaded into a wiki.
-One file has been uploaded to this wiki.
+It is used to display files uploaded into a wiki.
+One file has been uploaded to this wiki in the example shown.

 The Administration Tab